Existence and applications of Ricci flows via pseudolocality: Introduction

 When the initial manifold has bounded curvature, the metrics under a smooth Ricci flow solution are uniformly equivalent to the initial metric, so there is no worry about drastic distance distortion or volume collapsing within a short time.
 This is no longer clear when the curvature is only bounded by a non-integrable function $\frac{A}{t}$.
 However, the solutions from Theorem \ref{thm: short-time existence} are noncollapsed for any positive time close enough to $0$, hence enjoy the compactness property on positive time intervals in the sense of Hamilton \cite{hamilton1995compactness}.

-As an interesting special case, we obtain the following corollary from the above theorem and \cite{anderson1992c}. \begin{cor} Let $(M^n,g)$ be a complete Riemannian manifold.
-Suppose there are constants $l$ and $\iota>0$, such that the Ricci curvature and injectivity radius are bounded from below uniformly
+{\blue As an interesting special case, we obtain the following corollary from the above theorem and \cite{cavalletti2017almost}. \begin{cor} For any dimenion $n\geq 2$, any constants $A>0$, $\epsilon > 0$, there exist constants $\eta(n, A, \epsilon)$ and $\tau(n, A, \epsilon)$, such that the following holds.
+Let $(M,g)$ be a complete $n$-dimension smooth Riemannian manifold with the following conditions: